MFriedman87/Project1/README.md

 Filebeat and Metricbeat

 These Beats allow us to collect the following information from each machine:
 - _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._Filebeat monitors specific log files or locations, collects log events, and forwards them to Elasticsearch or Logstash for indexing.
+Metricbeat is a lightweight shipper you can install on your servers to periodically collect metrics from the operating system and from services running on the server.
+Metricbeat takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: